 - You must contribute the same percentage for all employees, including yourself.
 If the business contributes 20% of your income to your SEP account, it must also contribute 20% of each individual employee’s income to their personal SEP accounts.

 - The SEP IRA cannot issue a loan to the account-holders, and the assets cannot be used as collateral.

 - SEP IRAs do not allow catch-up contributions, unlike some other accounts.
 The maximum contribution is capped at 25% of an individual’s compensation (with a maximum amount of $56,000), per tax year.

 - Employees cannot contribute any additional funds to their SEP accounts— the contribution is limited to the percentage set by the employer.

 - If an employee leaves before the end of the plan term, you must still contribute to their SEP account, even if they have already left your employ.
 They must receive the same percentage contribution as the rest of your employees.

 - Your business can deduct your contributions to employee SEP accounts.
+These are tax deductible.
 The IRS has more detailed information on limits and allowances here.

 SEP IRAs are inexpensive, easy to setup, easy to maintain, and do not require annual IRS filings like 401(k) accounts.
 With a self-directed SEP, you have all those benefits plus the flexibility to invest in almost anything.
 Why wouldn’t you want to start saving for your retirement today?